alieAblaeva/xai/content/docs/Groups/Diffusion Lens: Interpreting Text Encoders in Text-to-Image pipelines tuned using DreamBooth.md

    - Visualize the layer-wise embeddings.

 2. **Post-Fine-Tuning Comparison:**
-   - Repeat the same encoding process with the fine-tuned DreamBooth model.
+   - Repeat the same encoding process with the fine-tuned (350 epochs) by DreamBooth approach text encoder model.
    - Visualize the layer-wise embeddings.

 #### **Text Encoder Layer Visualizations – Raw vs. Tuned (All Layers):**